 Join our Youth Development and Wellness team this summer at Camp!
 Registration is open for campers and volunteer counselors!
 Click the link below and sign-up to learn more.

 Be Well Retreats

 The first and only program of its kind at the time, Youth Haven Kids Camp launched in 1999 offering a summer camp for children living with HIV/AIDS.
-The camp continues to this day, offering a safe environment, peer support, and wellness training every summer for both youth impacted by stigma-related health conditions and those living in underserved communities seeking a fun and immersive summer experience.
+The camp continues to this day, offering a safe environment, peer support, and wellness training every summer for all youth (ages 7 - 18) impacted by stigma-related health conditions and those living in underserved communities seeking a fun and immersive summer experience.

 Healthy Relationship Education

 With a grant from the U.S. Department of Health and Human Services (HHS) Administration for Children and Families, LSSNCA teaches relationship skills to high school students in Washington D.C. and Prince George's County, Maryland.
 We use social and emotional learning (SEL) models and evidence-based methods to inform our work.
-Through our Love Notes (high school) and Relationship Smarts (middle school) curriculums, we seek to empower students to make healthy decisions about dating and romantic relationships while providing tools and resources to avoid and prevent pregnancy, STIs and engaging in other risk behaviors.
+Through different curriculums, like our Love Notes program,we seek to empower students to make healthy and safe decisions in life, love, and work-related relationships while providing tools and resources to avoid risky behaviors and focus on achieving future goals.